sigsep/sigsep-mus-db/README.md

 ### Evaluation

 To Evaluate a `musdb` track using the popular BSSEval metrics, you can use our [museval](https://github.com/sigsep/sigsep-mus-eval) package.
-After `pip install musdb` evaluation of a single `track`, can be done by
+After `pip install museval` evaluation of a single `track`, can be done by

 ```python
 import museval